Nicole Scherzinger Shows Off Insane Body In Tiny Thong Bikini While Sprawling Out In The Sand

 "ALL I HAVE TO SAY IS CONGRATULATIONS ON BEING BORN THAT WAY!" a third follower commented.

-The comments section also filled up with a plethora of emoji which included heart-eyed smiley faces, fire symbols, and crowns as fans hailed Nicole as a “queen.”
+The comments section also filled up with a plethora of emoji that included heart-eyed smiley faces, fire symbols, and crowns as fans hailed Nicole as a "queen."

 This is the seventh post from the singer from her time in Turks and Caicos.
-The 42-year-old traveled to the exotic location with her sister and boyfriend to celebrate the new year.
+The 42-year-old traveled to the exotic location with her boyfriend, Thom Evans, and her sister to celebrate the new year.
 She showed off her figure in several different hot bikinis over the last two weeks as she enjoyed her time on the beach.
-Nicole also shared some selfies with boyfriend Thom Evans last week as they posed in workout gear.
+Nicole also shared some selfies with Thom last week as they posed in workout gear.